adriangohjw/adriangohjw.github.io/_posts/2021-05-26-value-objects-to-avoid-primitive-obession.markdown

 Most users we spoke to have is <b>not knowing the salary details for a particular job opening.</b> The current non-ideal workaround is to browse existing job listings that are similar, to get a gauge (if that is even possible).

 As such, one of the features of NodeFlair Salary is to solve this issue is to crawl job listings, tag them according to important attributes like specialisations and seniorities.
+Here's a screenshot of it.

+![NodeFlair Salaries - Past Job Listings][nf_salaries_past_listings]

 # <b>Tagging seniorities of a job listing</b>